mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 - developing agency through celebration of different game maker styles
 - authenticity of tool use, especially docs and access to Community
 - authenticity of audience - and role of drama to facilitate reflection

-### Grades of video data analysis

-Describing different grades and pass overs of the video data.

-Initial notes on contents of video recordings: notes on kinds of activities happening and quality of Data

-Then deciding on 8-10 video sessions warranting full coding of activity.
-This was based on the following factors, quality of recording, how much activity, richness of interactions, a range of diffent kinds of participant interactions.

-Notes on goals, activities, interactions, fragments of dialogue and brief observations.
-Video coded in segments in Nivivo In this level, the rough coding involved by breaking up video timescales into 5 minute sections lessens the ability to make exact claims however for this study it opens up lines of initial questioning which can be explored in future studies or triangulated with other data in this study.

-Another level went over the 5 min sections looking for data relevant to 3 planes analysis - how was activity able to be interpreted culurally, socially personally.
-This generated points for results chapters.

-- Full transcription of key moments: and description of participant activity, activity on screen including simple gesture analysis

 ### Limits of / problems with video data analysis